-Internships are offered to students currently enrolled in an academic institution during the school year, or recent graduates, with internship periods coinciding with the fall and spring semesters and summer break.
+Internships are offered to students currently enrolled in an academic institution during the school year and recent graduates, with internship periods coinciding with the fall and spring semesters and summer break.

-Any student or 2024–2025 graduate may apply.
-Preference is given to juniors and seniors majoring in art education, art history, business, communications, design, education, fine arts, museum studies, and/or related areas, and recent graduates with degrees in these fields.
+Any current student or 2024–25 graduate may apply.
+Preference is given to juniors and seniors majoring in art education, art history, business, communications, design, education, fine arts, museum studies, and related areas, and to recent graduates with degrees in these fields.

 Successful candidates for all programs must complete a background check and submit all application materials.